 It inspires imagination, stimulates social skills, and is just overall fun!

-Kids’ Activities #2: LIBRARIES
+Free Kids’ Activities #2: Don’t forget about libraries.

 In a highly technological world with the answers to most questions at the tip of your finger, libraries are often viewed as archaic and obsolete.